helenclx/helenchong.dev/src/blog/posts/2025-05-16-i-have-passed-42-piscine.md

 I had decided that regardless of my results of the Piscine, I will continue to make good use of the resources I currently have to keep my computer science and programming knowledge and skills sharp, but passing the Piscine is certainly a great motivator.

 Looking forward to 42's core programme!

+---

+**Update, 29 August 2025:**

+Three months after the confirmation that I passed the Piscine, I finally received an email from my 42 campus that our core curriculum will kick off on 6 October 2025!